watadarkstar/react-native-parlant/README.md

 # React Native Parlant

-A React Native library for integrating [Parlant AI](https://www.parlant.io) agents into your React Native, Expo, and React applications.
+A React Native library for integrating <a href="https://www.parlant.io" target="_blank">Parlant AI</a> agents into your React Native, Expo, and React applications.

 ## Installation